datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/aes-redis.md

 #### `PASSWORD`

-If set, it is used to `AUTH` to Redis immediately after the connection is established.
+If set, it is used to [AUTH](https://redis.io/commands/auth) to Redis immediately after the connection is established.

 #### `USERNAME`

-If set, then that username is used with the password to log in as that user in the [Redis 6 ACL][].
+If set, then that username is used with the password to log in as that user in the [Redis 6 ACL](https://redis.io/topics/acl).
 It is invalid to set a username without setting a password.
 It is invalid to set a username with Redis 5 or lower.